A functional law of large numbers for a spatial model of Muller's ratchet: Model definition and main results

-In~\cite{foutel2020spatial}, Foutel-Rodier and Etheridge state (without rigorous proofs) that for the spatial Muller's ratchet model, if the initial proportions of individuals carrying each number of mutations in a population spreading into an empty habitat were the same proportions as an equilibrium point of the system of PDEs~\eqref{Paper02_PDE_scaling_limit} (i.e.~if the population were in selection--mutation equilibrium), then the proportions of individuals carrying each number of mutations would subsequently be the same in the bulk as in the front of the range expansion.
-Using this hypothesis, they determine (non-rigorusly) the spreading speed of the population into an empty habitat.

-Our next main results establish rigorous versions of these conjectures under certain conditions on the reaction term~\eqref{Paper02_reaction_term_PDE} of the system of PDEs~\eqref{Paper02_PDE_scaling_limit}.
+As an application of our law of large numbers result, we can control the long-term behaviour of the mutational profile under certain conditions on the reaction term~\eqref{Paper02_reaction_term_PDE} of the system of PDEs~\eqref{Paper02_PDE_scaling_limit}.
 To introduce these conditions, we first recall the terminology usually used to describe one-dimensional reaction-diffusion equations.
 Consider the PDE